-AAA accounting messages MUST be able to separate "session duration" information from other information generated via additional services (e.g., 3-way calling, etc.) Separating accounting information makes it possible to charge different parties for different aspects of the session.
+For example, it should be possible to separate "session duration" information from other information generated via additional services (e.g., 3-way calling).
+Separating accounting information makes it possible to provide accounting information to different parties based upon different aspects of the session.